totekuh/pyimmigration/README.md

 # pyimmigration
-A python script to immigrate to another country </br>
+A python script to discover and collect a dataset of jobs applications. </br>
-Your involvement is appriciated.